RBEGamer/HLK-LD2450/README.md

     uint16_t getSensorSupportedTargetCount();
-    String getLastTargetMessage(); // get debug message - see basic example uint8_t read(); // handle serial data stream, must be called in loop
+    String getLastTargetMessage(); // get debug message - see basic example uint8_t read(); // handle serial data stream, must be called in loop bool waitForSensorMessage(bool wait_forever = false); // checks if the radar sensors sends data, waits for an valid incomming datastream usinf the read function
 ```

 The `RadarTarget` struct, contains all raw values returned from the sensor: